Research Help

 How do I search for videos in the Multi-Search?

-You can search for videos in the Multi-Search Advanced Search This link opens in a new window search:
+You can search the Multi-Search for videos:

 - Enter your search terms